gohugoio/hugo/content/en/content-management/front-matter.md

 - Said descendant has its own `banner` value set
 - Or a closer ancestor node has its own `cascade.banner` value set.

-## Order Content Through Front Matter
+## Order content through front matter

 You can assign content-specific `weight` in the front matter of your content.
 These values are especially useful for [ordering][ordering] in list views.
 You can use `weight` for ordering of content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
 See [Ordering and Grouping Hugo Lists][lists] to see how `weight` can be used to organize your content in list views.

-## Override Global Markdown Configuration
+## Override global markdown configuration

-It's possible to set some options for Markdown rendering in a content's front matter as an override to the [Rendering options set in your project configuration][config].
+It's possible to set some options for Markdown rendering in a content's front matter as an override to the [rendering options set in your project configuration][config].

-## Front Matter Format Specs
+## Front matter format specs

 - [TOML Spec][toml]
 - [YAML Spec][yaml]